25mohit/namahaom/README.md

 # Project Dashboard

-This is a task management dashboard built with [Next.js](https://nextjs.org) and [React](https://reactjs.org).
+This is a task management dashboard built with [Next.js](https://nextjs.org).
 The application allows users to view, create, and manage tasks for specific projects.

 ## Features